 From time to time, we may become involved in legal proceedings arising in the ordinary course of our business.
-As of February 28, 2021, we were not a party to any material legal matters or claims.
+As of February 28, 2022, we were not a party to any legal matters or claims that, in the opinion of management, are likely to have a material effect on our business.
 In the future, we may become party to legal matters and claims in the ordinary course of business, the resolution of which we do not anticipate would have a material adverse impact on our financial position, results of operations or cash flows.
+Regardless of outcome, litigation, or other legal proceedings can have an adverse impact on us because of legal fees and settlement costs, diversion of management resources, and other factors.